JacekDubikowski/build-your-own-framework/readme.md

    I encourage you to read more about it, but I will just explain how it is used in the code.
    The defined *QueryFunction* will be used to scan the classpath in runtime to find all subtypes of *BeanDefinition*.
 3. The configuration is created for the *Reflections* object.
 It will be used in the next part of the code.
-   The configuration defines that the `io.jd` package and provided packages should be scanned.
+4. The configuration defines through parameters and the package filter that the BeanProviderFactory will scan the `io.jd` package and the passed packages.
-4. The creation of a package filter.
-Thanks to the filter, the framework provides only beans from given expected packages.
+   Thanks to that, the framework provides only beans from given expected packages.
 5. The creation of the *Reflections* object that is responsible for performing our query later in the code.
 6. Usage of `Reflection reflections` to perform the `TYPE_QUERY` in runtime.
    It will create all the BeanDefinition instances using `static BeanDefinition<?> getInstance(Class<?> e)`
 7. The method that creates instances of *BeanDefinition* using the reflection.
    In case of exception, the code wraps the thrown exception in custom RuntimeException.
    The code of the custom exception is [here](/framework/src/main/java/io/jd/framework/FailedToInstantiateBeanDefinitionException.java).
-8. Creating the instance of *BeanDefinition* in form of BaseBeanProvider which source will be present in the next few paragraphs.
+8. Creating the instance of *BeanDefinition* in the form of BaseBeanProvider which source will be present in the next few paragraphs.

 ###### BaseBeanProvider

 So, how does the *BaseBeanProvider* is implemented?
 It is easy to embrace.
-The actual code in the repository is very similar, but (**Spoiler alert!**) changed to handle `@Transactional` in [Part 4](#Part-4---Transactions).
+The source code in the repository is very similar, but (**Spoiler alert!**) changed to handle `@Transactional` in [Part 4](#Part-4---Transactions).

 ```java
 class BaseBeanProvider implements BeanProvider {